 When he was with us he tackled.
 And tackled.
 And tackled.
 He lead the team in tackles.
 He lead the league in tackles.
 All he did was give his every inch of strength for Canberra.
 He did it healthy.
 He did broken.

-Second-rowers: Elliot Whitehead and Joe Picker
+Second-rowers: Elliott Whitehead and Joe Picker

-Elliot Whitehead seems to be forgotten to often when people look at raesons for the Raiders success over the last few years.
+Elliott Whitehead seems to be forgotten to often when people look at raesons for the Raiders success over the last few years.
 He’s played middle forward, edge forward, five-eighth and defending every position except wing and fullback.
 He through one of the best cut-out passes you will see as a stand-in six in 2016 against the Knights.

 He’s covered for the defensive frailties of his teammates for four plus years now, It seems to me he’s almost forgotten in the excitement about John Bateman these days and gets some just recognition here.